sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 ---
-title: "The Confusing parts of Modern Korean Culture"
+title: "The Confusing Parts of Modern Korean Culture"
 desc: "All modernized cultures have both good and bad elements.
 Then there are parts that are just confusing..."
 date: "Dec 11, 2020"
 subject: "culture"